 Shared ownership schemes (part buy/part rent) are provided through housing associations.
 You buy a share of your home (between 25% and 75% of the home’s value) and pay rent on the remaining share.
 You can buy bigger shares at a later stage when you can afford to.
 Some shared ownership properties cannot be purchased up to 100%, in rural areas for example.

 You can buy a newly built home or an existing one through resale programmes from housing associations.
 You’ll need to take out a mortgage to pay for your share of the home’s purchase price, or fund this through your savings.

-Wealden District Council are developing two x three bed semi- detached houses and one x three bedroom detached house for shared ownership with two allocated parking spaces to each house at Woodland View in Polegate.
-Should you wish to add your details to our database please email email@example.com.
+Wealden District Council are currently developing two x three bed semi- detached houses and one x three bedroom detached house for shared ownership with two allocated parking spaces to each house at Woodland View in Polegate.

-Come back to this page as it will be refreshed with the latest information as the project progresses.
+We will refresh this page with the latest information as the project progresses.

 To find out more about what options are currently available visit the Help to Buy website (external link)